samirettali/blog/content/writeups/ritsec-2019.md

 ```

 The file that the script embeds in the image is read as a binary file, encoded
-in `base64` and then every character of the result string gets subtracted from the
+in base64 and then every character of the result string gets subtracted from the
 value `255`.
-The resulting list of integers get's used as the value of the alpha
+The resulting list of integers gets used as the value of the alpha
 channel of each pixel.
 Luckily, the repository contains a script called `examiner.py`, which opens an
-image and prints the `RGBA` values of each pixel.
+image and prints the RGBA values of each pixel.
 We can use it as a foundation
 to write a script that decodes the hidden content in an image:

 ```python